MiguelSombrero/sql-query-builder/docs/design.md

 Starting point of the using program is static factory class `QueryFactory` found in package `main/java/factory`.

-I have tried to use [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to chain classes together.
+I have used [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to chain classes together.
-This design also ensures that query builder does not allow user to build invalid SQL, e.g. `QueryFactory.select().column("firstname).alias("f").alias("f").alias() ...`.
-Therefore, there is relatively large amount of classes with minimum functionality.

 Arrows ----> in class diagrams represents direction the flow goes.
 For example `FirstTable` creates `Table`, but when you are in `Table`, you cannot go back to `FirstTable`.

+This design also ensures that query builder does not allow user to build invalid SQL, e.g. `QueryFactory.select().column("firstname).alias("f").alias("f").alias("f) ...`.
+Therefore, there is relatively large amount of classes with minimum functionality.

 ## Select statement

 `SELECT` queries is implemented in package `/main/java/builder/statement/select`.

 ### Class diagram

 ![Select_class_diagram](https://github.com/MiguelSombrero/sql-query-builder/blob/develop/docs/select-class-diagram.jpg)

+`WHERE` clauses is implemented with embedded query builder.
+You need to give an instance of `Conjunction` class to `where(Conjunction clause)` method.

+For Example `where(QueryFactory.valueOf("age").greaterThan(30))`.

 ## Where clause